SorinoSSK/VFlowTech-Doc/content/apps/dashboards/sharing-dashboards/index.md

 {{< img-simple src="passowrdPopUp.PNG" alt="Dashboards app" class="border-0 rounded-circle" >}}
 After user enters the password, then they can view the dashboard as shown below
 {{< img-simple src="shared.png" alt="Dashboards app" class="border-0 rounded-circle" >}} <br/>
-If the user forgot the password of the dashboard, then password can be revealed with the help of the MADS application password which user has used to logged in to the application. <br/>
+If the user forgot the password of the dashboard, then password can be revealed with the help of the VFT application password which user has used to logged in to the application. <br/>
 {{< img-simple src="passwordVisible.png" alt="Dashboards app" class="border-0 rounded-circle" >}} <br/>
 On clicking the reveal password, user will have to enter the password and then click on next button, after that password will be visible. <br/>
-{{< img-simple src="enterMadsPassword.png" alt="Dashboards app" class="border-0 rounded-circle" >}}
+{{< img-simple src="enterVFTPassword.png" alt="Dashboards app" class="border-0 rounded-circle" >}}
 {{< img-simple src="revelPassword.png" alt="Dashboards app" class="border-0 rounded-circle" >}}

 ## Update shared dashboard access

 When the dashboard is already shared as Public or Private, it can be changed to Private or Public respectively. <br/>
-If user wants to Change private dashboard to public, then first they have to click on public radio button and then enter the MADS application password as shown below. <br/>
+If user wants to Change private dashboard to public, then first they have to click on public radio button and then enter the VFT application password as shown below. <br/>
 {{< img-simple src="changeAccess.png" alt="Dashboards app" class="border-0 rounded-circle" >}} <br/>
 Click on the save button, once password is verified, then the dashboard access will be changed to public. <br/>
 {{< img-simple src="changeAccessPassword.png" alt="Dashboards app" class="border-0 rounded-circle" >}} <br/>